STOCK TITAN

 Form 8-K Announcements

 Companies file 8-Ks when announcing new buyback authorizations or material modifications to existing programs.
-On StockTitan's SEC filings feed, you can filter for these announcements to catch them in real-time.
+These filings provide real-time updates on buyback programs.

 Earnings Calls

-Management often discusses buyback strategy during quarterly earnings calls, providing color on their capital allocation priorities and how they think about repurchase timing.
+Management often discusses buyback strategy during quarterly earnings calls, providing context on their capital allocation priorities and approach to repurchase timing.

 Some companies voluntarily provide more frequent updates, especially during active repurchase periods.
 These might appear as periodic press releases or website updates.